Studsministern/1DT305-Applied-IoT-Project/README.md

 #### DHT11 Temperature & Humidity Sensor

 The DHT11 Temperature & Humidity Sensor is a cheap but reliable sensor with a digital signal output.
-The sensor is manufactured by Elegoo can be bought for 49 SEK [here, from electrokit.com](https://www.electrokit.com/produkt/digital-temperatur-och-fuktsensor-dht11/).

-Different datasheets showed different recommended voltages, from 3.3 V to 5 V. Testing showed that a V<sub>dd</sub> voltage of 3.3 V works very well.
-In this project V<sub>dd</sub> is supplied by pin 36 (`3V3(OUT)`) on the RP2.
-The Elegoo manufactured DHT11 includes a 10 k&Omega; pullup resistor, which means no extra resistor is needed in the circuit.
+Datasheets recommended voltages V<sub>dd</sub> from 3.3 V to 5 V to be used as power for the DHT11.
 Measurement specifications are included in Table 1, below.

 <div align="center">
         <h6>